manpages/cifc/README.md

 Current challenges:

+ + Write an environment to run games in (~done)
- + Write a parser for user input
+ + Write a parser for user input (~done)
+  - Tokenize lexems that contain spaces
  + Write a piece of interactive fiction that
+  - Implements featureless white cubes
   - Implements a turing machine as a part of the puzzle
   - Implements an 8-pool game played by AI as a part of scenery